torrentkino/torrentkino/README.md

 ## SYNOPSIS

 `masala`  [-d] [-q] [-h hostname] [-k password] [-r realm] [-p port] [-x server] [-y port] [-u username]

 ## DESCRIPTION

 **masala** is a P2P name resolution daemon.
-It organizes IPv6 addresses in a distributed hash table.
-The basic design has been inspired by the Kademlia DHT.
+It resolves hostnames into IPv6 addresses by using a distributed hash table.
+This DHT is compatible to the Kademlia DHT as used in Bittorrent Clients like Transmission.
-The communication between nodes is realized by using bencode encoded messages on top of UDP.
-There are 4 message types: PING, FIND, LOOKUP and ANNOUNCE.

 By default, masala sends the first packet to a multicast address.
-So there is no configuration necessary within your broadcast domain (LAN).
-With a bootstrap server, it is also possible to connect nodes around the globe.
+So, for intranet use cases, you do not need a bootstrap server.
+Just start masala on 2 nodes without any parameters.
+It simply works.

+If you would like to connect nodes around the globe, you may use the Bittorrent network.
+Simply select a Bittorrent bootstrap server as seen in the example below.
+Your client becomes a full member of the swarm and resolves info hashes to IPv6/port tuples.
+The swarm on the other end does the same for you.
+But in your case, the info hash represents a hostname and not a torrent file.

 A NSS module makes any hostname with *.p2p* at the end transparently available to your Linux OS.
+The NSS modul tries to contact the masala daemon at ::1 and UDP/6881.
+The daemon then resolves the requested hostname recursively even if you use encryption.
+As long as the connection comes from ::1 the masala daemon will accept the recursive requests.

 ## FILES

   * **/etc/nsswitch.conf**:
 	masala gets attached to the *hosts* line.
-The masala daemon is used to lookup an IPv6 address if the requested hostname ends on *.p2p*.
+The masala daemon then gets used to lookup a hostname if the requested hostname ends on *.p2p*.

 ## OPTIONS